ajread4/thm_writeups_publish/Skynet.md

 Nmap done: 1 IP address (1 host up) scanned in 58.15 seconds
 ```
+It looked like the machine had some e-mail capabilities based on the pop and imap.
+It also appeared to be hosting some form of SMB share.
 # Enumeration
 I checked out the http service and I found some interesting directories.
 ```